Silvestri camera: The history - SLV and T30

 The production of the Silvestri cameras started in Florence, Italy, at the beginning of the eighties by the work of Vincenzo Silvestri who designed and developed the original project.

-The intents were that of providing the photographers of architecture, indoor and outdoor, with a wide angle camera extremely compact and light-weight, compared to the large view cameras produced in that period, and with the essential movements for the perspective correction.
+The intent was to provide photographers of architecture, indoor and outdoor, with a wide-angle camera that was compact and light-weight, compared to the large view cameras produced in that period, and with the essential movements for perspective correction.

-The first camera, the SLV, was born with the 6X7 / 6X9 format, with a rotating back with click stop each 90 degrees and the lens, a Super Angulon 5,6/47 mm in focusing helical mount by Schneider, was not interchangeable.
-The shift mechanism permitted a total rise or fall of 25 mm, it consisted in a control knob and two counter posed screws right/left and allowed a precise setting and locking of the shift.
+The first camera, the SLV, was born with the 6X7 / 6X9 format, with a rotating back with click stop every 90 degrees and the lens, a Super Angulon 5,6/47 mm in focusing helical mount by Schneider, was not interchangeable.
+The shift mechanism permitted a total rise or fall of 25 mm, it consisted of a control knob and two counter-posed screws right/left and allowed a precise setting and locking of the shift.

-The attachment of the roll film back was Graflex compatible that opened the system to the application of various backs like Mamiya, Horseman, Wista, etc. The image viewing and the focusing were made on the round glass by mean of a magnifying lens in a leather bellows.
+The attachment of the roll film back was Graflex compatible which opened the system to the application of various backs like Mamiya, Horseman, Wista, etc. The image viewing and the focusing were made on the round glass using a magnifying lens in a leather bellows.

-The whole camera structure was made in anodized aluminium worked with CNC machineries, ensuring constructive exactness and reliability.
+The whole camera structure was made in anodized aluminum and worked with CNC machinery, ensuring constructive exactness and reliability.

-From a conceptual point of view the SLV camera allowed to shift in any direction by simply placing and levelling the back horizontally or vertically and by orienting the camera body leaning it to the right or left, or upwards or up side down.
+From a conceptual point of view, the SLV camera is allowed to shift in any direction by simply placing and leveling the back horizontally or vertically and by orienting the camera body by leaning it to the right or left, or upwards or upside down.

-Some samples of this first model were made in an almost handcraft way but meeting a good interest among the specialized photographers, Silvestri was pushed to develop a new and improved model of SLV.
+Some samples of this first model were made in an almost handcrafted way but meeting a good interest among the specialized photographers, Silvestri was pushed to develop a new and improved model of SLV.

 This second model had a bayonet for attaching the lenses and an interchangeable system for the backs.